IBM/mr-cassop/docs/docs/quickstart.md

 UN  172.30.200.83   924.49 KiB  16           100.0%            dd93c221-a8b1-47fd-aa63-40282863bf57  rack1
 ```

-See [CassandraCluster configuration](cassandracluster-configuration.md) for more details.
+See the [CassandraCluster field specification reference](cassandracluster-configuration.md) for more details.

 ## Uninstall Cassandra Operator and the Cluster